broxus/octusbridge-solana-docs/relays/relay.md

 So the only manual action here is an account creation.
 To do so relay needs `Sols`.
 According to estimates relay needs to have
 10 `Sols` per year.

-## Monitoring
+## Processing events

-Relay software must monitor all transactions that occur on both `Round loader` and `Token proxy` programs.
+Relay software must monitor all transactions that occur on `Everscale` part.

-### Round loader monitoring

-In order to vote for new relays round relay software monitors `Round loader` program transactions.
-The proposal creation transaction contains data, that is needed to check with the data from `Everscale` event.

-#### Round proposal
+By design, `Everscale` bridge part doesn't make difference between, for example, transfer events and new round events.
+To make relays more common, it is needed to these events look the same for approval.
+So in `Solana` accounts must be unified.

+### Loading new relays rounds

-Each relay can create new round proposal in `Solana`, after such event is received from `Everscale`.
-This can be done in manual mode with relays keys usage or in auto-mode - relay software can have special flag.
-If this flag is true, after receiving new relays round event in `Everscale`, relay software will create corresponding proposal.
+One must create new round proposal in `Solana`, after such event is received from `Everscale`.
+This can be done in manual mode or in auto-mode - by special written script.
+After receiving new relays round event in `Everscale`, this script will create corresponding proposal.

-### Token proxy monitoring

-In order to confirm withdrawal and deposit events relay software monitors `Token proxy` program transactions.
+### Tokens transfer from `Everscale` to `Solana`

+User must create new transfer proposal in `Solana`, after such event is created in `Everscale`.

+### Tokens transfer from `Solana` to `Everscale`

+User must create new transfer proposal in `Everscale`, after such event is created in `Solana`.

+## Relays confirmation

+In order to create universal mechanics for the future (for example, to add NFT transfer), relays confirm instruction must be designed in most common way.
+Relays should not know specific details of the event occurred, but must have opportunity to check the correctness of provided data.
+To do so on `Solana` side the `Event` structure is proposed.

+### Event structure

+`Event` structure:
+* Payload Id
+* Relays round number
+* Minimum Number of confirmation to be processed
+* Confirmed Relays
+* Payload - bytes array
+* Meta - bytes array

+Payload contains the same data as in `Everscale` and `Payload Id` can contain calculated hash of this payload.
+Meta is specific `Solana` or `Everscale` information.

+To use this kind of structure as `Withdrawal` account, the account data must be modified.

+### Transfer from `Everscale` to `Solana` account

+Common data is equal to Request structure and 2 additional structures: Withdrawal Payload and Withdrawal Meta.

+#### Common data

+* Payload Id
+* Relays round number
+* Minimum Number of confirmation to be processed
+* Confirmed Relays

-#### Deposit events
+#### Transfer Payload

-On each deposit event in `Solana` new `Deposit` account is created.
-Relay software can receive info at any time, knowing payload id, because address of each account is derived from `Token proxy` program id and payload id.
+To deserialize payload as bytes array the first field must contain bytes length.

+* Payload length - Bytes count of followed data
+* Sender address in `Everscale`
+* Receiver address in `Solana`
+* Amount
+* Decimals count in `Solana`
+* Timestamp - Withdrawal timestamp from `Everscale`

-#### Withdrawal events
+#### Transfer Meta

-On each withdrawal event in `Solana` new `Withdrawal` account is created.
-Relay software can receive info at any time, knowing payload id, because address of each account is derived from `Token proxy` program id and payload id.
+To deserialize meta as bytes array the first field must contain bytes length.

+* Meta length - Bytes count of followed data
+* Kind of transfer
+* Author
+* Status
+* Bounty for transfer
+* Name - currency ticker